 The Directors of the Gower Agricultural Society are delighted to announce that they intend to hold their annual agricultural show on Sunday 7th August 2022 after the enforced cancellation of the past two years.
 They wish is to ensure an exciting day filled with the familiar classes with many new displays and attractions for all…

 There will be another fantastic range of displays and attractions at the 2020 show – fun and entertaining for all the family, with so much to see and do.
 The show is held every year in the beautiful grounds of Penrice Castle Park, Reynoldston, by kind permission of the Methuen-Campbell family.

 The Gower Show aims to be a very traditional agricultural show, a chance for local farmers to get together and bring along examples of their best stock, including cattle, sheep, pigs and piglets.
-The local farmers also enter samples of their crops and and compete to see who produces the best grassland.
+The local farmers also enter samples of their crops and compete to see who produces the best grassland.
 Above all it is a reminder of how very important farming is to our area.

-The show had something for the whole family.
-If you enjoy the countryside come and join us for a really great day out on Sunday 4 August 2019, it ‘s a day not to be missed.
+If you fancy a bit of shopping there are plenty of opportunities to see and buy a variety of traditional crafts, along with the very popular food tents with plenty of samples to taste too.
+The show has something for the whole family.
+If you enjoy the countryside come and join us for a really great day out on Sunday 2ndAugust 2020, it ‘s a day not to be missed.